 Another thing that can help you to calm anxiety during a dental crown procedure is bringing a portable music player with you.

-Dentists in Clairemont have an option of putting your favorite music during your appointment on a TV.
+Dentists in Clairemont have the option of putting your favorite music during your appointment on a TV.

 But if you are more comfortable, you can bring your music device and headphones to calm you down faster.